danielsularea/lily.work/work/_posts/2017-02-13-ibm-american-cancer-society.md

 Although both IBM and ACS stakeholders were excited with this direction, the partnership was ultimately put on hold and we hope that it returns from its hiatus in the near future.

-We are happy, however, to have developed a collaborative relationship with ACS and their various facilities during our engagement so that design was able to re-connect with patients and caregivers on a regular basis.
+However, the collaborative relationship we developed with ACS and their various facilities during this project allowed us to re-connect with patients and caregivers on a regular basis for future projects.